 Click here for a transcript of the The Power of Kiva video.

 What I get excited about is how technology can connect us in ways that were previously unimaginable.
 It's allowing people who previously left out in the financial services system to actually get access to quality, affordable, ethically provided financial services like a microloan through Kiva.org.
 Behind us you have some of the best banks in Nicaragua, but they will not make a loan to her.
 She seems too risky.
 But she’s now taken six loans through a Kiva field partner.
 She’s paid them all back in full.

 If you're poor, you don't actually have a lot of options.
 If someone's going to give you an option at an affordable price, you’re going to steward that money very carefully, you are going to be very judicious about how it’s used, and you know that not only is your future loan access dependent on it but everyone else in your community is counting on you to pay it back so that they can get access to the Internet communities capital.

-To give you a sense of the growth of Kiva, in our first year we raised four hundred fifty thousand dollars in twenty five dollar increments from the Internet community and now we raise one million dollars every three days.
+To give you a sense of the growth of Kiva, in their first year we raised four hundred fifty thousand dollars in twenty-five dollar increments from the Internet community and now we raise one million dollars every three days.
 It's accelerated in the last six years at an incredible rate and we're really hopeful that more and more people will want to get involved.